CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 Find the [`lattice-constant-a.py`](Lattice_Constant.py) script in the `lattice/a` folder.
 This script calculates the different energies of the system as a function of the lattice constant.
 Before you run this job, make sure you read the comments within to understand what it does.

+The following lines have been added the the beginning of the script to vary to lattice size of the bulk LiCoO<sub>2</sub>.
+LiCoO<sub>2</sub> is symmetric in two directions therefore our a and b lattice constants are going to the same and both mus tbe changed at the same time.
+However the c lattice vector can be studied independent of a and b.
+In addition the unit cell is created on an angle.
+This can be seen in the b and c initial lattice parameters.

 ```python
 eps=0.03
 a0=2.835